faerber-lab/faerber-lab.github.io/_pages/research_stays.md

 **Note:** We cannot investigate the suitability and eligibility of funding programs for you; please verify these details independently before contacting us.

+**Country-specific exchange routes:** For selected bilateral collaborations, additional funding routes may be available.
+For Germany–China research exchange and collaboration, see the dedicated overview on **[Germany–China Research Exchange and Collaboration Funding](/research_stays/china/)**.

 We look forward to welcoming you to our group!

 ---